-1. diverting, concealing or transferring to any other person the property of such juristic person; or shall be, if the act is committed to prevent the creditor from receiving full or partial payment, liable to imprisonment for a term not exceeding three years or to a fine not exceeding sixty thousand Baht or both."
+- 1. diverting, concealing or transferring to any other person the property of such juristic person; or - 2. pretending that such juristic person is in debt to another entity, where this is untrue, shall be, if the act is committed to prevent the creditor from receiving full or partial payment, liable to imprisonment for a term not exceeding three years or to a fine not exceeding sixty thousand Baht or both."